Textual Credit: Internet

 What is a Main Clause?

-main clause is a group of words that contains a subject and a verb.
+A main clause is a group of words that contains a subject and a verb.
 A main clause can form a complete sentence all on its own.
 Main clauses are also often referred to as independent clauses because they don’t need any additional information to make sense.
 They can stand alone perfectly fine without the support of another clause.
 They express a complete thought.

 Sentences can consist of two main clauses or a main clause and another type of clause.
 When there is only one main clause and another different type of clause, the second clause depends on the main clause to make sense.